Mount Greenly (South Australia)

 Mount Greenly (Milaba) is a mountain in Australia located in the state of South Australia on the Eyre Peninsula in the gazetted locality of Coulta.
 The top of Mount Greenly is 305 m above sea level.

 Mount Greenly is a privately owned heritage listed land.

 Geography

 The terrain around Mount Greenly is flat.
 The Southern Ocean is near Mount Greenly to the west.
-The area around Mount Greenly is almost unpopulated, with less than two inhabitants per square kilometer.
+The area around Mount Greenly is almost unpopulated, with less than 2 PD/km2.

 The area around Mount Greenly is well vegetated with mallee trees.
 The climate in the area is temperate.
-The annual average temperature in the funnel is 16°C. The warmest month is January, when the average temperature is 25 °C, and the coldest is June, at 8 °C. The average annual average is 566 millimeters.
+The annual average temperature in the funnel is 16 C. The warmest month is January, when the average temperature is 25 C, and the coldest is June, at 8 C. The average annual average is 566 mm.
 The rainy month is June, with an average of 139 mm rainfall, and the driest is January, with 15 mm rainfall.